 If the case does not resolve during the prelitigation process I then file a complaint for damages.
 Next, I have a summons issued and have the process server serve the defendant with a summons and complaint.
-Once the case has been served and the defendant has answered, I gather all more information about the case to prepare for trial.
+Once the case has been served and the defendant has answered, I gather more information about the case to prepare for trial.

 The information gathering phase of the case is called discovery, and it involves sending written demands for information to the defendant, take the depositions of witnesses and subpoena records.
 Once discovery is completed, and the expert witnesses have been retained and deposed the court usually tries to encourage the parties to settle because at this point we know the strengths and weaknesses of each side’s case.